extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 - it's easy to get results - it's important to confirm that they are the correct results
-- validate the number of records returne
+- validate the number of records returned against what you expect
+- is the result logical given the kind of join performed?
+- check for duplicates
+- c